KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PhilipsHue by mumblebaj](https://github.com/mumblebaj/MMM-PhilipsHue)

+1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-1. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-2. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [phone-notification-mirror by ronny3050](https://github.com/ronny3050/phone-notification-mirror)